 (Parent Loan for Undergraduate Students):

-As of October 1, 2014, Federal Direct Stafford Loans have a 1.073% loan fee taken out at disbursement.
-For Direct PLUS loans, a 4.292% fee is taken out at disbursement.
+Federal Direct Stafford Loans first disbursed on or after October 1, 2015 have a 1.068% fee taken out at disbursement, and Direct PLUS loans have a 4.272% fee is taken out at disbursement.
+As of October 1, 2016, Federal Direct Stafford Loans have a 1.069% loan fee taken out at disbursement and Direct PLUS loans have a 4.276% fee is taken out at disbursement.

 Annual Loan Limits